MasoudFallahpour/CleanKmmDemo/README.md

-This is a basic [KMM](https://kotlinlang.org/lp/mobile/) demo app.
-It displays the list of SpaceX rocket launches.
+This is a basic [KMP](https://www.jetbrains.com/kotlin-multiplatform/) demo project consisting of an Android and an iOS app.
+The apps display the list of SpaceX rocket launches.

 ## Functionality